 What is Elder Abuse?

-Was your loved one the victim of elder abuse at the hands of their adult children, family caregivers, or nursing home?
-At the Nursing Home Law Center, our personal injury attorneys are legal advocates for elderly residents, the disabled, and those with dementia living at home and in a long-term care facility.
+Was your loved one the victim of elder abuse at the hands of their adult children, family caregivers, or long-term care facility?
+At the Nursing Home Law Center, our nursing home abuse attorneys are legal advocates for elderly residents, the disabled, and those with dementia living at home and in nursing homes.

 Call our legal team at (800) 926-7565 (toll-free phone number) or use the contact form today to schedule a free consultation to investigate your legal options.

 Elder abuse is a serious social problem in the United States.
 In 2013, three million older adults were victims of elder abuse.
 The abuse can be physical, emotional, mental, psychological, or financial, impacting the victim’s quality of life.

 There are many different types of elder abuse.
-Still, neglect may not be as well known to some people - it refers to withholding necessary care from an older adult by someone who has been entrusted with their care or supervision (often some in the family).
+Still, neglect may not be as well known to some people - it refers to withholding necessary care from an older adult by someone entrusted with their care or supervision (often some in the family).

 Neglect can happen in any setting where an adult lives and includes: